Are We Getting A Spider-Man 2 DLC Featuring Daredevil?

 Will ‘Spider-Man 2’ get a DLC?

 At the time of writing, there is no news regarding any planned DLC for Spider-Man 2.
 The developers haven’t hinted at anything as of yet, but they probably have their hands full.
-The game has only been out for a few weeks, and we know that they’re busy fixing things.
+After all, the game has only been out for a few weeks.

-So while there’s no news, we would bet a lot of money that DLC will arrive for Spider-Man 2 at some point.
-Its predecessor had a very successful DLC.
-But when can we expect it on the sequel?
+So while there’s no news, we would bet a lot of money that a DLC will arrive for Spider-Man 2 at some point.
+After all, its predecessor had a very successful DLC.
+But when can we expect it for the sequel?
 Well, let’s take a closer look at that previous game.

 What Does The ‘Spider-Man 2’ Ending And Post-Credits Scene Really Mean?